 The Prague Quadrennial received the EFFE award 2015 - 2016 as one of the most trend-setting European festivals.

 Since 1967 Prague Quadrennial strives to present performance design as an art form concerned with creation of active performance environments, that are far beyond merely decorative or beautiful, but that are emotionally charged, where design can become a quest, a question, an argument, a threat, a resolution and an agent of change… Performance design is a collaborative field where the artists mix, fuse and blur the lines between various art and other disciplines to search for new approaches and new visions.

-Since 2009 the Prague Quadrennial has organized activities to supplement the main events, including exhibitions, symposia and workshops.
-The program includes performances, educational events and residencies to promote an international platform for exploring the theory, practice and education of contemporary scenography as an expanded field.
+The Prague Quadrennial has been organizing wide variety of international projects and activities in time between the main quadrennial events - performances, exhibitions, symposia, workshops, residencies and many educational events to serve as an international platform for exploring the practice, theory and education of contemporary performance design/scenography as an expanded field.

 Prague Quadrennial 2015 took place June 18 - 28, 2015 in over 60 indoor and outdoor places and venues in the center of Prague.
 It included over 600 live events and over 150 expositions during the course of 11 days and presented scenography, costume, sound, lighting and costume design work from 78 countries.
 Prague Quadrennial had 180 000 visits and over 6000 accredited professionals.
 Over 1300 students from all over the world took part in workshops and performances by students.

 The Prague Quadrennial 2015 had a record-breaking number of visits, due to enormous program as well as the great advantage of its new location in the city centre and its streets: 180 000 from Czech Republic and abroad, spectators included 6000 professionals and students from 90 countries – scenographers, visual artists, educators, theorists, directors, festival directors, organizers, journalists; as well as wide cultural audiences from the Czech Republic or tourists from entire world.